talentdev2020/ReactBlog/README.md

 - Users can reply to a post
 - Users can delete a post
 - Users can search the post through all fields(title, body, username, email)

-## Beyond requirements

-- Implemented Login
-- Users don't need to input their name and email when creating a post.
-Username and email will be added automatically if a user is logged in.
-- Users don't need to input their name and email when replying to a post.
-Username and email will be added automatically if a user is logged in.
-- It can be integrated with Server API easily
-- Only the owner of the post can delete his/her post.
-- Only authenticated user can reply to a post.

 ## Tech stack